smitbre2/PasswordVault/README.md

 # PasswordVault
 Uses Advanced Encryption Standard (AES) to safely store website login information locally.
-I wouldn't trust this yet, but I do consider this the first stable build.
+I wouldn't trust this yet, but I do consider this a stable build.

 ## Build and Miscellaneous
 Visual Studio will probably yell at you about needing a certain .NET installation.
 The encrypted file should be hanging out with the executable.